q8-intouch/Q8Query/readme.md

         | or      | or | expression `or` expression |
         | and      | and      |   expression `and` expression  |

-- `associate`: associate multi-layered comma separated related models with respond
+- `associate`: associate multi-layered comma-separated related models with respond
    ex:
    - ?associate=orders.address, employee,

-- `select`: select a certain attributes either from the same model or related model.
+- `select`: select certain attributes either from the same model or related model.
  **However, all of the primary keys and foreign must be selected in case of the selecting from related models.**
     ex:
     - ?select=name, id, order.user_id, order.id, order.track_id